Open-Risk-Academy/Academy-Course-DAT31063/README.md

 If you get stuck on any issue with the course or the Academy:

 - If the issue is related to the course topics / material, check in the first instance the Course Forum (Chat)
+- Join the course discussion in the [Open Risk Commons](https://www.openriskcommons.org/t/class-inheritance-in-data-science/61)
-- If the issue is related the operation of the Open Risk Academy check first the Academy FAQ.
+- If the issue is related the operation of the Open Risk Academy check first the Academy FAQ
-- If the issue persists contact us at info at openrisk.eu
+- If the issue persists contact us at info at openrisk dot eu

 ## Academy Course Catalog